League of Nations

 At its greatest extent from 28 September 1934 to 23 February 1935, it had 58 members.
 After some notable successes and some early failures in the 1920s, the League ultimately proved incapable of preventing aggression by the Axis powers in the 1930s.
-The credibility of the organization was weakened by the fact that the United States never joined, and Japan, Italy, Germany and Spain quit.
-The Soviet Union joined late and was expelled after invading Finland.
-The onset of the Second World War in 1939 showed that the League had failed its primary purpose; it was inactive until its abolition.
-The League lasted for 26 years; the United Nations (UN) replaced it in 1946 and inherited several agencies and organisations founded by the League.
+Its credibility was weakened because the United States never joined.
+Japan and Germany left in 1933, Italy left in 1937, and Spain left in 1939.
+The Soviet Union only joined in 1934 and was expelled in 1939 after invading Finland.
+Furthermore, the League demonstrated an irresolute approach to sanction enforcement for fear it might only spark further conflict, further decreasing its credibility.
+One example of this hesitancy was the Abyssinia Crisis, in which Italy's sanctions were only limited from the outset (coal and oil were not restricted), and later altogether abandoned despite Italy being declared the aggressors in the conflict.
+The onset of the Second World War in 1939 showed that the League had failed its primary purpose: to prevent another world war.
+It was largely inactive until its abolition.
+The League lasted for 26 years; the United Nations effectively replaced it in 1945, inheriting several agencies and organisations founded by the League, with the League itself formally dissolving the following year.

-Current scholarly consensus views that, even though the League failed to achieve its main goal of world peace, it did manage to build new roads towards expanding the rule of law across the globe; strengthened the concept of collective security, giving a voice to smaller nations; helped to raise awareness to problems like epidemics, slavery, child labour, colonial tyranny, refugee crises and general working conditions through its numerous commissions and committees; and paved the way for new forms of statehood, as the mandate system put the colonial powers under international observation.
+Current scholarly consensus views that, even though the League failed to achieve its main goal of world peace, it did manage to build new roads towards expanding the rule of law across the globe; strengthened the concept of collective security, gave a voice to smaller nations; fostered economic stabilisation and financial stability, especially in Central Europe in the 1920s; helped to raise awareness of problems such as epidemics, slavery, child labour, colonial tyranny, refugee crises and general working conditions through its numerous commissions and committees; and paved the way for new forms of statehood, as the mandate system put the colonial powers under international observation.
 Professor David Kennedy portrays the League as a unique moment when international affairs were "institutionalised", as opposed to the pre–First World War methods of law and politics.